MissionMarsFourthHorizon/operation-remote-resupply/Module 6/Operation Remote Resupply, Part 6.md

     _Naming the test series_

-1. Close the dialog to return to the Mobile Center Test page, and then click **New Test Run**.
+1. Close the "Test Series" dialog to return to the Mobile Center Test page, and then click **New test run**.

 1. Select the device you want to use for testing, and then click **Select (1) device** at the bottom of the screen.